2026-02-2612 min read

 You don't have to start with a real photo.
 The Image to 3D app includes built-in text-to-image generation, so you can describe something, generate an image of it, and then convert that image to 3D.

-The app offers several AI image models -- FLUX, Recraft V3, Imagen 4, and Qwen -- each with different strengths.
-Generating an image costs 1 credit.
+The app offers several AI image models -- including FLUX.2, Grok Imagine, and Nano Banana 2 -- each with different strengths.
+Generating an image costs 1–5 credits depending on the model.
 From there, you can send it straight to 3D conversion just like you would with a photo from your camera.

 This is particularly useful for: